confluentinc/examples/ccloud/docs/beginner-cloud.rst

 -  See the `Best Practices for Developing Kafka Applications on Confluent Cloud
    <https://assets.confluent.io/m/14397e757459a58d/original/20200205-WP-Best_Practices_for_Developing_Apache_Kafka_Applications_on_Confluent_Cloud.pdf?utm_source=github&utm_medium=demo&utm_campaign=ch.examples_type.community_content.ccloud>`__
-   whitepaper for a guide to configuring, monitoring, and optimizing your |ak| client applications when using |ccloud|.
+   white paper for a guide to configuring, monitoring, and optimizing your |ak| client applications when using |ccloud|.

 - See other :ref:`ccloud-demos-overview`.